HoppinWorld/websitefrontend/hoppinworldbook/src/mapping.md

 At the top of the screen, change Blender Render to Cycles Render.
 ![Cycles Render](./images/cycles_render.png)

-At the bottom of the screen, change the rendering mode from solid to material to "material".
+At the bottom of the screen, change the rendering mode from solid to "material".
 This is the icon you are looking for:
 ![Material icon](./images/mat_icon.png)